iinsertNameHere/catnap-docs/docs/src/Configuration/Stats.md

 In this example, the *username* `stat` would be displayed in bright Yellow.

 ## Disable/Enable Stats
-In the case that you don't want a specific `stat` to be displayed, you can just make it a comment.
+In the case that you don't want a specific `stat` to be displayed, you can just comment it out.

 ```toml
 uptime    = {icon = ">", name = "uptime", color = "(BE)"}
 # distro    = {icon = ">", name = "distro", color = "(GN)"}
 ```

-In this case, the *uptime* `stat` would be displayed and the *distro* `stat` would be hidden.
+In this case, the *uptime* `stat` would be displayed but the *distro* `stat` would be hidden.

 ## Adjust stat Order
-To adjust the order in which the stats are displayed, you only have to change the orde of them in side of the config.
+To adjust the order in which the stats are displayed, you only need to change the order of them inside of the config.

 *Order in this example: **cpu**, **distro**, **uptime***
 ```toml